 Removable Fabric Backsplash

 If your kitchen backsplash is nothing more than boring drywall, you can dress it up with upholstery fabric and acrylic sheeting.

-After cutting both materials to fit between your countertop and cabinets, soak the fabric in a mixture of one part decoupage glue to two parts water and then gently wring out.
+After cutting both materials to fit between your countertop and cabinets, soak the fabric in a mixture of one part decoupage glue to two parts water, and then gently wring it out.
 Using a wallpaper squeegee to smooth out creases and wrinkles, adhere the front side of the wet fabric to the back of the acrylic sheet.
-Let dry.
-Next, attach your new backsplash to the wall using... double stick tape.Continue to 5 of 14 below.
+Let the fabric dry.
+Next, attach your new backsplash to the wall using double-stick tape.Continue to 4 of 12 below.

 Reclaimed Wood Backsplash

 Give your kitchen a dash of rustic charm using reclaimed wood.
-Before installing, apply three coats of water resistant sealer to the planks.
-Once dry, adhere each board to the wall using removable, adhesive putty.Continue to 6 of 14 below.
+Before installing, apply three coats of water-resistant sealer to the planks.
+Once the planks are completely dry, adhere each one to the wall using removable adhesive putty.Continue to 5 of 12 below.

 Removable Tile Backsplash

 Need a removable backsplash solution that can handle nasty food splatters?
 Cover a custom-sized piece of plywood with real tile, using tile mastic, then grout the tile so it's just like the real thing.
 Hang the tiled board over the backsplash, behind the stove or sink, or anywhere.Continue to 6 of 12 below.

 Add a bold pattern to your rental kitchen by creating a one-of-a-kind backsplash using scraps of peel-and-stick vinyl wallpaper.Continue to 7 of 12 below.